‘My Back on Track, My Future’ Project

 Researcher: Assistant Professor Ivan Lin, Kym Ryder

 Formative research for this project explored low back pain (LBP) in Aboriginal Australians.
 Up until then, the limited research that had been undertaken suggested that low back pain is highly prevalent in Aboriginal populations, but is however not disabling because of cultural beliefs about pain.
-CUCRH’s preliminary research encompassed a qualitative study in one regional and two remote areas in Western Australia.
+WACRH’s preliminary research encompassed a qualitative study in one regional and two remote areas in Western Australia.
 It consisted of interviewing of and yarning with Aboriginal people about their low back pain.

 Findings from this research exercise contradicted existing literature and indicated that persistent LBP was substantially disabling for some Aboriginal people with impacts on activities in daily life, employment, sport and family participation, and emotional and cultural well-being.